Menopause Symptoms That Aren’t Always Talked About

 How to treat the symptom:

-What does perimenopause anxiety look like?:
+What does perimenopausal anxiety look like?:

--Loss of Confidence
+-Loss of confidence

 How to treat the symptom: